Adapted Driving Services for Disabilities or Injuries

 - Dependent passenger evaluations.
 Get recommendations on vehicle modifications for mobility restrictions due to physical and/or cognitive deficits.
-Designed for people in wheelchairs using van or minivans, these sessions provide modifications for clients and their family members.
-Clients get recommendations for modifying new, used and rental vehicles and resources about funding.
+Designed for people in wheelchairs using vans or minivans, these sessions provide modifications for clients and their family members.
+Clients get recommendations for modifying new, used, and rental vehicles and resources about funding.

 - Van driving evaluations.
-The team makes recommendations for people able to operate a vehicle, but requiring a van or minivan to transport their wheelchair or accommodate their disability.
-Clients may drive from their wheelchair or a powered transfer seat.
+The team makes recommendations for people able to operate a vehicle but require a van or minivan to transport their wheelchairs or accommodate their disability.
+Clients may drive from their wheelchairs or a powered transfer seat.
 The evaluation includes a pre-assessment of physical and cognitive abilities associated with driving, as well as an on-the-road assessment.

 - High-tech van driving evaluations.
 Get recommendations for people with extremely limited functional abilities but who are able to drive using advanced technological solutions, like a joystick, touchpad controls, and brake and steering wheel modifications.
 Shepherd Center has access to the most technically advanced driving systems on the market.
-These technologies especially benefit clients with high-level spinal cord injuries and those with disabilities limiting range of motion and proximal strength.
+These technologies especially benefit clients with high-level spinal cord injuries and those with disabilities limiting the range of motion and proximal strength.

 - Car driving evaluations.
 This service helps people able to independently transfer and load a wheelchair (if they use one) into a car.
 The evaluation process includes pre-assessments of physical and cognitive abilities required for driving and an on-the-road assessment.

 A doctor’s referral is required before scheduling an appointment for Shepherd Center’s adaptive driving services.
 We accept a doctor’s order requesting a “PT/OT driving evaluation” or a completed Assistive Technology Referral Form from your physician.

 Please complete the following steps to schedule your appointment:

 - Ask your doctor to send a copy of your medical history listing your chronic (long-term) and acute (short-term) illness.
 Fax records to Shepherd Center at 404-350-7356.

 When all needed forms are received, Shepherd Center will contact you to schedule an appointment.
-Contact Shepherd Center directly with questions about scheduling an appointment by calling 404-350-7760.
+To schedule an appointment with driving directly, please call 404-355-1144.